AmericanRework/Pico-2x-BLDC/README.md

 # DualBLDCController
-RP2040 Pico 2x Brushless motor controller!
+One RP2040 Pico runs 2x Brushless motor controllers!
 Uses SimpleFOC + Halls + TO-220 mosfets or IGBTs.
 Trying for low cost + lots of flexibility + solder it yourself at home + repairable.
 Works as a 3x DC motor controller as well.